-Here, in this one little phrase at the end of verse 9, in a type, Boaz gives the Holy Spirit to Ruth.
-Reference John and this passage that concerns itself with the Last Great Day,
+Here, in this one little phrase at the end of verse 9, in type, Boaz gives the Holy Spirit to Ruth.
+Reference John 7 and the passage that concerns itself with the Last Great Day:

 John 7:37-39 On the last day, that great day of the feast, Jesus stood and cried out, saying, "If anyone thirsts, let him come to Me and drink.
 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water."
 But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified.

 How does this benefit Ruth?
 It gave her refreshment, encouragement, and strength.
 It enabled her to do more gleaning—able to go and study and learn more (in our context).
 It enabled her to have constant contact with Boaz.
 She did not have to go back into town to get a drink.
 It was right there in the field.
-She did not have to go away from Boaz to get water, but was able to stay right there in the field among the other reapers, and gleaners, and young men, and get a drink, and be refreshed, and strengthened, and helped.
+She did not have to go away from Boaz to get water, but was able to stay right there in the field among the other reapers and gleaners and young men, get a drink and be refreshed, strengthened, and helped.
 She would stay right there and have everything that she needed.